aswinayyolath/stretch-kafka-docs/docs/entityoperator.md

 ### Why the Entity Operator's Absence Impacts Clients

-As outlined in the 'Impact of Central Cluster Failure' section, the unavailability of the Entity Operator disrupts the declarative management of critical aspects like user authentication and topic lifecycle within your Kubernetes environment.
-This loss of control directly affects the ability of clients to authenticate, access new resources, and manage their connections effectively.
+As outlined in the 'Impact of Central Cluster Failure' section, the unavailability of the Entity Operator disrupts the declarative management of critical administrative functions like user authentication and topic lifecycle within your Kubernetes environment.
+This loss of control directly impacts the ability of administrators to create, update, or delete users and topics, and to manage their credentials and access.

-### Mitigation Strategies to Enhance Client Functionality During Central Cluster Failure:
+### Best Practices for Stretched Kafka Deployments

-To enhance the resilience of Kafka clients in the event of a central cluster failure, the following best practices are recommended:
+To enhance the resilience of Kafka clients in a stretched deployment, especially in the event of a central cluster failure, the following best practices are recommended:

-✅ Replicate KafkaUser Secrets: Ensure that the Kubernetes Secrets containing authentication credentials (TLS certificates or SCRAM passwords) are replicated across all Kubernetes clusters where Kafka brokers are running.
-This allows brokers in surviving clusters to authenticate clients using the known credentials.
+✅ Ensure that authentication credentials (TLS certificates and SCRAM hashed verifiers) are replicated across all Kafka brokers in the stretched cluster.
+This ensures that clients can continue to authenticate even if the central cluster is unavailable.

-✅ Explore Alternative Authentication and Authorization Solutions: Consider solutions like the Kafka Access Operator, which might offer more distributed control over authentication and authorization, reducing the dependency on a single central cluster for these critical functions.
+✅ Consider exploring alternative authentication and authorization solutions, such as the Kafka Access Operator, which might offer more distributed control and reduce the dependency on a single central cluster for these critical functions.
+This can improve the overall resilience of the deployment.